ChernobylWaste/ThesisFL/thesisfl/README.md

-# percobaan: A Flower / TensorFlow app
+# thesisfl: A Flower / TensorFlow app

 ## Install dependencies and project